 // All information is current as of February 8, 2024. //

 Walt Disney World Tips: Active/Retired Military Discounts & Benefits

-I belong to several Disney groups on Facebook and it always surprises me how many people in them with a military affiliation don't take advantage of the multiple discounts and opportunities that Disney offers our military and it's veterans.
+It always surprises me how many people don't know about the multiple discounts and opportunities that Disney offers our military and it's veterans.

 Shades of Green

 Disney has a plethora of on-site resorts to stay during your stay but the military also has a Walt Disney World specific resort of their own.

 Shades of Green is located on Disney property.
 Only military affiliated people can stay there but it has nearly all the perks associated with a Disney resort.

 For example, the transportation buses that go to and from the parks also go to and from Shades of Green.

 As an added perk, Shades of Green is only a two minute walk from the Polynesian Resort so, if you are so inclined, you could hoof it over there and then take their buses or boats to the parks.